iasim/Nightify/nightify 5/README.md

 * The app also provides information about the events and any cost associated with it

 # Technologies Used
-The application is built using HTML5, PHP, Bootstrap, MySQL, and JavaScript
+The application is built using HTML5, CSS, PHP, Bootstrap, MySQL, and JavaScript

 # Database
 The database is not currently uploaded but it will be up soon